 Roger Zare has been praised for his “enviable grasp of orchestration” (New York Times) and for writing music with “formal clarity and an alluringly mercurial surface.”
 His music often takes inspiration from science, nature, mathematics, and mythology.
 Currently based in Chicago, he was born in Sarasota, Florida, and began playing piano at age 5 and violin at age 11; he started composing at age 14.
 Roger holds a Doctorate of Musical Arts (2012) from the University of Michigan, a Master of Music (2009) from the Peabody Conservatory of Music, and a Bachelor of Music (2007) from the University of Southern California.
-Currently, Zare is serving as a visiting assistant professor of music in the Hayes School of Music at Appalachian State University.
+Currently, Zare is serving as assistant professor of music in the Hayes School of Music at Appalachian State University.
 Zare was previously an instructional assistant professor of theory and composition at Illinois State University.